ArchiveBox/docs/Web-Archiving-Community.md

-▶️ *Just getting started and want to learn more about why Web Archiving is important?
-Check out [this article](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/).*
+▶️ *Just getting started and want to learn more about why Web Archiving is important? <br/> Check out this article: [On the Importance of Web Archiving](https://parameters.ssrc.org/2018/09/on-the-importance-of-web-archiving/).*

 ## The Master Lists